 They originated in Scandinavia or Eastern Europe, fleeing even worse winter weather, leaving those Western Scandinavian shores on a stormy October night and crossing the North Sea to descend onto our eastern coasts and then to spread out in flocks across our counties.

 With them come other birds that are rarely seen in most of our gardens.
 Until, that is, the prolonged frosts and deep snows drive even these birds from their usual rural wanderings to seek out food among our more regular visitors.
-Scroll down to see our gallery of winter birds to help you identify the visitors in your garden.
+Browse our gallery of winter birds above to help you identify the visitors in your garden.

 Unusual birds you might see in your garden at winter

 Browse our gallery above to help identify winter garden birds.